ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 The basic token issuance protocols described in this document can be interactive or non-interactive, and per-origin or cross-origin.

-# Issuance Protocol for Privately Verifiable Tokens with Public Metadata {#private-flow}
+# Issuance Protocol for Privately Verifiable Tokens {#private-flow}

 The Privacy Pass issuance protocol is a two message protocol that takes as input a challenge from the redemption protocol and produces a token,